silky/ideas/README.md

     finds the unit tests that a given file is tested by. can be used to run the tests automatically when the file changes.

+  1. *quadmule**

+    suppose you have something to take somewhere but don't want to carry it. you could use a qaudcopter to fly it along with you. for example, i want to run home but don't want to carry my bag. i guess a robot would also work, but you'd have to walk with it. the quadcopter could just follow you in the air.

 # complete